 Anbieter: CitiRetail, Stevenage, Vereinigtes Königreich

 Hardcover.
 Zustand: new.
 Hardcover.
 Religious Change and Continuity Across Generations: Passing on Faith in Families of Six European and North American Nations brings together scholars of religious studies, secularism, and family science to examine how religion is passed down the generations in six European and North American nations.
 Taking a social change perspective within the context of family socialization theory, the authors treat intergenerational change and continuity in religion and spirituality as occurring under specific national and historical conditions.
 As such, they consider the social forces that variously reinforce or inhibit transmission of religiosity across successive generations within families.
 The volume provides a nuanced view of the role that societal context plays in religious transitions and transformations.
 Chapters consider the strong influence of the Roman Catholic church in Italy, Communist suppression of religion in Hungary, aversion to religious discussions in Finland, the East-West/Catholic-Protestant divide in Germany, and rapid religious deculturation in Canada and the U.S. Further, each chapter takes a mixed-methods approach, using quantitative survey data to describe the strength and pattern of intergenerational transmission and interview data to clarify family dynamics by which parents, and ofttimes grandparents, influence the religious beliefs and practices of younger generationstaking care to consider how the absence of religion is also conveyed to the next generation.
 This volume examines the intergenerational transmission of religion, spirituality, and secularity.
 The authors treat intergenerational religious influence as occurring under national-historical conditions that variously reinforce or inhibit the reproduction of religious beliefs and practices across generations.
+This item is printed on demand.
 Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.
 Bestandsnummer des Verkäufers 9781666951295

 Anzahl: 1 verfügbar